 You need to be sure you have adequate base layers.
 The first base layer is next to your skin so, like your hiking trousers, you want breathability to let sweat wick away comfortably.
 The colder it is, the more layers you need.
 Always good to carry an extra one or two with you just in case.

-If you will be wading through marsh, snow, or water, Gaiters are useful to help keep your feet and your boots drier.
+If you will be wading through marsh, snow, or water, Gaiters are really useful to help keep your feet and your boots drier.

 If it’s cold when you’re hiking a good woolen hat is a good addition to have.
 Worn under the hood of your waterproof jacket, it will keep the head nice and toasty!
 Alternatively, if it’s blistering hot and the sun is beating down, a baseball hat will protect you from any harmful rays.